-A ’94 graduate of Massey University’s Bachelor of Business Studies degree, Nick worked in New Zealand wine retail and distribution before diving into the deep end of the UK wine trade with a London based wine importer and distributor.
-There, Nick completed his Wine & Spirit Education Trust Diploma, never declining an opportunity to taste his way through the wines of Europe.
+Born into the wine industry, Nick was raised at his family’s Te Mata Estate and famous Coleraine vineyard home.
+He tasted many great wines at an impressionable age and afterward would not consider any other career.
+A ’94 graduate of Massey University’s Bachelor of Business Studies degree, he worked in New Zealand wine retail and distribution before diving into the deep end of the UK wine trade with a London-based wine importer and distributor.
+There, he completed his Wine & Spirit Education Trust Diploma, never declining an opportunity to taste his way through the wines of Europe.

+In London, Nick established a successful French wine importation division for a group of 140 UK restaurants.
+Then, following a buy-out, he got back to wine production as an intern at Chateau Margaux before returning to Te Mata in time for the 2000 harvest.
 Initially responsible for all aspects of Te Mata’s sales and marketing, Nick was made a director of the company in 2003 and, in 2013, was appointed Chief Executive.
-From 2002 to 2012, Nick served as a director and then Chairman of Hawke’s Bay Winegrowers, Hawke’s Bay’s regional wine industry association.
+From 2002 to 2012, he also served as a director and then Chairman of Hawke’s Bay Winegrowers, Hawke’s Bay’s regional wine industry association.

-He joined the Te Mata Estate team in 1992 and has had vintage experiences at Clos des Lombrays, Burgundy and at Chateau Margaux, Bordeaux.
+Phil is also a Senior Wine Judge and an extreme wine junky.
+He’s married to Leanne and has two children, Benjamin and Hannah.
+He joined the Te Mata Estate team in 1992 and has had vintage experiences at Clos des Lombrays, Burgundy, and at Chateau Margaux, Bordeaux.

 Alastair is a born and bred Wellingtonian.
 He lives there with his wife, Emma, and has two adult children, Isabella and Ned.

 Fiona Morris is a communications specialist based in Wellington.
-As the daughter of Te Mata Estate co-founders Michael and June Morris, she served a long apprenticeship in the form of childhood holidays spent planting, watering and tying young vines, and driving Henry the tractor on Te Mata’s slopes.
+As the daughter of Te Mata Estate co-founders Michael and June Morris, she served a long apprenticeship in the form of childhood holidays spent planting, watering, and tying young vines, and driving Henry the tractor on Te Mata’s slopes.
 In her professional life, she has held roles in environment, health policy, the tourism industry, and as a journalist at RNZ.

+She also spent two years working in the Pacific with her husband and photographer Murray Lloyd.
 Fiona is pleased to be able to contribute to maintaining continuity in the family business where tender young vines have come to fruition at Te Mata Estate.